majdal/modex/src/README.md

 * ```src/backend```    -- model explorer and the twisted server that feeds it to the frontend
 * ```src/models```     -- (_tentative_) different model instances to be hosted by the model explorer
 * ```src/scripts```    -- batch scripts, like geoprocessing hacks, one-off webcrawlers, and database cleaners
+* ```tests/```         -- unit, integration, acceptance, etc tests
+* ```scratch/```       -- demo, testing, and API-learning code goes here.
+If a demo is at all complicated it should get its own subfolder and include all js libraries it needs locally.
+Once it cycles through a few iterations its lessons should be merged in ```src/```, but the demo should (within reason) stay put for future reference.

 ## Dependencies